quarkiverse/quarkus-couchbase/README.md

 This extension is currently in alpha status.
 It supports:

 - Dependency injecting a Couchbase `Cluster`.
 - Configuring the Cluster through `application.properties`.
-Currently a minimal set of configuration options is provided.
+Currently, a minimal set of configuration options is provided.
-- Graal/native-image, though so far it has been minimally tested with basic cases.
+- Mandrel/GraalVM/native-image.
 - A dev service that starts a Couchbase server in a Docker container.
 With this you can develop your Quarkus app without having to install Couchbase on your machine.

 Please try it out and provide feedback, ideas and bug reports [on Github](https://github.com/quarkiverse/quarkus-couchbase/issues).

 ## Native Image
-There are known native build issues with GraalVM 17.
+The extension supports native mode and has been tested with Mandrel 24.0.2.r22 and Graal 22.0.2.

-It is recommended to use native image with Mandrel 24.0.2.r22, or Graal 22.0.2 (or latest for both).
+It is recommended to use these versions or the latest for both.

 ## Usage
 Add it to your project: